By: Team-F13-2 Since: Sep 2019 Licence: MIT

 add n/Chicken Rice p/5.00

 Expected: An error message will appear.
-The food needs to have the compulsory field ofCATEGORY
+The food needs to have the compulsory field ofCATEGORY.

 -